-- 1. Norwich City Centre

-- 2. The town and large district centres of:

-Aylsham, Diss, Harleston and Wymondham,

-and within the Norwich urban area, at Anglia

-Square/Magdalen Street and Riverside

-- 3. The large village and district centres of: Acle, Coltishall, Hethersett, Hingham, Loddon, Long Stratton, Poringland and Reepham, and within the Norwich urban area at Aylsham Road, Drayton Road, Bowthorpe, Dereham Road, Eaton Centre, Earlham House, Larkman centre, Plumstead Road, Old Catton

-- and Dussindale (Thorpe St Andrew).

-New district centres/high streets to

-be established within the Old Catton,

-Sprowston, Rackheath, Thorpe St

-Andrew growth triangle, at Blue Boar

-Lane, Sprowston and Hall Road, Norwich

-- 4. Local centres, including new and enhanced local centres serving major growth locations in the Norwich Policy Area
+- 1. Norwich City Centre - 2.
+The town and large district centres of: Aylsham, Diss, Harleston and Wymondham, and within the Norwich urban area, at Anglia Square/Magdalen Street and Riverside - 3.
+The large village and district centres of: Acle, Coltishall, Hethersett, Hingham, Loddon, Long Stratton, Poringland and Reepham, and within the Norwich urban area at Aylsham Road, Drayton Road, Bowthorpe, Dereham Road, Eaton Centre, Earlham House, Larkman centre, Plumstead Road, Old Catton and Dussindale (Thorpe St Andrew).
+New district centres/high streets to be established [within the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle,] at Blue Boar Lane, Sprowston and Hall Road, Norwich.
+[The Old Catton, Sprowston, Rackheath, Thorpe St Andrew Growth Triangle will be served by a district centre.
+This may be provided by building on the proposed district centre at Blue Boar Lane or the creation of a second district centre elsewhere in the Triangle as determined through the Area Action Plan for the Growth Triangle.] - 4.
+Local centres, including new and enhanced local centres serving major growth locations in the Norwich Policy Area